PEtab-dev/petab_sciml/doc/layers.rst

 `Supported Layers and Activation Functions <@id%20layers_activation>`__
 =======================================================================

-The PEtab SciML neural network model YAML format supports numerous standard neural network layers and activation functions.
+The PEtab SciML NN model YAML format supports numerous standard neural network layers and activation functions.
 Layer names and associated keyword arguments follow the PyTorch naming scheme.
 PyTorch is used because it is currently the most popular machine learning